 Dear Friends of Lunches for Learning,

 These are exciting times for Lunches for Learning.
-Not only do we have more than a decade of experience and success in feeding more than 1,700 children in rural schools across Valle Province, but we are also positioning ourselves for the next decade and beyond.
+Not only are we in our 14th school year feeding more than 1,800 children in rural schools across Valle Province each day, but we are also positioning ourselves for the next decade and beyond.

 I invite you to take a closer look at Lunches for Learning, the people at the heart of the organization, and the many, many lives impacted.
 The opportunities for you to get involved and make a difference in the lives of so many children are limitless.
 Please join in and help Lunches for Learning provide this daily lunch and watch how your efforts are magnified over the next ten years.